Krokosha666/CPP_Webm_Wobble/README.md

  how to use:

-drag video file onto this exe and it opens cmd that tells you progress to edit resulting resizing edit calcFramSize function, in there it's pretty obvious what to change
+drag video file onto this exe and it opens cmd that tells you progress

+to edit resulting resizing edit calcFramSize function, in there it's pretty obvious what to change

+and also i think there are still some bugs mainly of my lack of c++ knowledge

  <br/><br/>